Peace & Freedom: SALT’s Commentary for Advent Week Two

 Scripture:

 1) Like other classical Greek authors, Luke begins by situating his story in time, listing imperial, regional, and religious authorities of the day — an intro that, at first glance, seems skippable.
 But look again: Luke is using this literary convention to make a profound and audacious point: the last figure he names in the list, John the Baptizer, is both a) a relative nobody compared to the eminent officials, and b) the only person on the list given divine authority.
 The phrase Luke uses here — “the word of God came to John” — is identical to the phrase used in the Septuagint, the ancient Greek translation of Hebrew Scripture, in the Book of Jeremiah (“Jeremiah...to whom the word of God came;” see Jeremiah 1:1-4).
-Luke’s point is clear: despite appearances, the real power and authority resides neither in the imperial palace nor the sacred temple, but rather in a scraggly figure, alone in the wilderness, preaching repentance.
+Luke’s point is clear: despite appearances, the real power and authority resides neither in the imperial palace nor the sacred temple, but rather in a scraggly figure, a prophet alone in the wilderness, preaching repentance.
 Beyond the coordinates and control of the empire — God is on the move!

 3) The word Luke uses for “forgiveness” in this passage is aphesis, “release.”
 The idea here is to be released from sin, as if from a form of captivity or enslavement.
-Like a new Exodus, the people of God will emerge again from the wilderness, that hallowed place of freedom and intimacy with God; be immersed again in the Jordan River, that hallowed place of transition; and enter again the promised land.
+As if swept up in a new Exodus, the people of God will emerge again from the wilderness, that hallowed place of freedom and intimacy with God; be immersed again in the Jordan River, that hallowed place of transition; and enter again the promised land.
 Thus the great poetic form of Exodus returns, the divine signature of salvation.
 And sure enough, Jesus goes on to announce his public ministry in clear terms of liberation: “The Spirit of the Lord is upon me, because God has anointed me...to proclaim release [aphesis] to the captives” (Luke 4:18).
 Finally, for Luke, this freedom isn’t reserved for a select few — it’s for every creature under heaven!
 In this Great Exodus, “all flesh shall see the salvation of God!”
 (Luke 3:6; see Isa 40:5).

 4) Likewise, Malachi’s vision of the final redemption is animated by a profoundly inclusive dynamic.
 God’s messenger doesn’t separate righteous levitical priests (“the descendents of Levi”) from unrighteous ones, or cast the latter into outer darkness.
 Rather, the messenger purifies them all, cleansing and freeing them from sin, thereby making their offerings — and by extension, the entire community on whose behalf their offerings are made — “pleasing to the LORD” (Mal 3:4).
 The prophetic metaphors in this passage are all cleansing or sanctifying images, not excluding or ostracizing ones.
 A refiner cleans and strengthens metal; a fuller cleans and beautifies textiles.
-And just as refiners and fullers transform and preserve metal and cloth, baptism transforms and preserves the people baptized, restoring them to their dignity, beauty, and freedom as children of God.
+And just as refiners and fullers transform and preserve metal and cloth, baptism transforms and preserves the people baptized, restoring them to their core dignity, beauty, and freedom as children of God.

 Takeaways:

 1) Both because this week’s traditional Advent theme is “Peace” and because Luke is a subversive Gospel of peace written during a time of military occupation, this may be the perfect week to name and explore the realities of conflict in our lives today.
-Particularly in this age of polarization, God is calling us toward greater peacemaking between peoples, groups, and individuals — and Advent is a season both to long for God’s shalom and to become candles of shalom in the darkness.
+Particularly in this age of hostility and polarization, God is calling us toward greater peacemaking between peoples, groups, and individuals — and Advent is a season both to long for God’s shalom and to become candles of shalom in the darkness.

 3) As we prepare for this New Exodus, John challenges us to change our hearts, minds, and lives — for the days of peace and freedom are truly coming!
 Make way!
 Remove the obstacles!
 The Prince of Peace approaches — not on a warhorse like other authorities of the day (Tiberius, Pilate, Herod), but rather as a humble prophet, teacher, and healer, God’s beloved child born homeless in a manger.